 - The main advantage is that the output and efficiency are high because an AC supply delivers power during both half cycles.

 The Disadvantages of the Center tapped full wave rectifier are as follows:-

-- Each diode utilises only one-half of the voltage developed in the transformer secondary, and thus the DC output obtained is small.
+- Each diode utilizes only one-half of the voltage developed in the transformer secondary, and thus the DC output obtained is small.

-- It is difficult to locate the centre on the secondary for the tapping.
+- It is difficult to locate the center on the secondary for the tapping.

 - The diode used must be capable of bearing high peak inverse voltage.
 Because the peak inverse voltage coming across each diode is twice the maximum voltage across the half of the secondary winding.